 Segment 2: The oasis at Vau (miles 1.9-2.5)

 The trail plunges back to river level.
 The vegetation shifts from scrub and rock to lush riparian forest.
 Air temperature drops noticeably in the shade of willows and alders.
-Vau is the halfway house.
-It features an older suspension bridge (lower and less dramatic than the 516), a river beach, and the only bar on the entire trail.
+Vau is the halfway house — it has an older suspension bridge (lower and less dramatic than the 516), a river beach, and the only proper bar on the entire trail.
 Stock up on water here because it is your last chance.
-There is road access at Vau, making it the only intermediate extraction point if someone gets injured.
+Road access exists at Vau, making it the only intermediate extraction point if someone gets injured.

 Pro Tip: The kiosk sells ice cream, coffee, and sandwiches.
 Prices are reasonable given the monopoly.
 Cash preferred.